BradleyBaker14/JavaTaskManager/README.md

 #Prerequisites
 Apche is installed with a Java SDK
 Orcale Database is installed and all database tables are created.
-The database code is in the file
+The database code will be added as soon as its avaiable to be uploaded to the repository